The misunderstood part of water intrusion problems.

 So, what does this have to do with home inspections and building science?
 Plenty.

 When people see water stains on their ceiling or around the recessed light fixture covers, they immediately think that their roof is leaking.
 They call a roofer.
-The roofer’s jobs is NOT to solve their problem, it is to sell a new roof.
+Of course, roofer’s jobs is NOT to solve your problem, it is to sell you a new roof.
 Can’t blame them, it’s what they do.

-Then the problem reappears, even after they have replaced their perfectly good roof (and this has happened, many times, to my clients).
+Then the problem reappears, even after they have replaced your perfectly good roof (and this has happened, many times, to my clients).

 In many cases, these water stains and even active water leaks are not the result of a bad roof, they are the result of:

-- Improper or incomplete insulation on HVAC ducts installed in attics or ceiling / floor interstitial spaces.
-If humid air comes in contact with exposed metal ductwork, water will condense and leak.
+- Improper or incomplete insulation and/or air sealing of the HVAC ducts installed in attics or ceiling / floor interstitial spaces.
+If humid air comes in contact with exposed metal duct work, water will condense and leak.

 - No air sealing.
 I have seen water leaking from a recessed light fixture in a house, at the rate of 5 gallons a day, in the winter!
 The cause was humid air from the house (humidity levels in houses during the winter should not exceed 35% RH) leaking through unsealed recessed ceiling lights into the cold attic space and condensing.

 - Is your house a “breather” or a “sealer”?
 If older, your house will have multiple air leaks.
-If you seal it up, say by covering the exterior walls with new vinyl siding with thin rigid insulation underneath, you stop all that air leakage, but you also lock in all the moisture.
+If you seal it up, say by covering the exterior walls with new vinyl siding with thin rigid insulation underneath, you stop all that air leakage, but you also lock in all the moisture coming in from your basement as well as other sources (showers, cooking, etc).
 If your house is newer and has been built “tighter”, does it have an air recirculation system?
 If not, where are you getting fresh air from and how is excessive humidity in the house being handled?